CDC cites obesity as culprit for hospitalizing children with COVID-19 - NewsBreak

 CDC cites obesity as culprit for hospitalizing children with COVID-19

-In a study released by the Centers for Disease Control and Prevention , researchers found approximately two-thirds of COVID-19 patients aged 12-17 were obese, and the length of stay in the hospital was twice that of non-obese adolescents.Is the COVID-19 vaccine safe for children?
+In a study released by the Centers for Disease Control and Prevention , researchers found approximately two-thirds of COVID-19 patients aged 12-17 were obese, and the length of stay in the hospital was twice that of non-obese adolescents.COVID-19, nurse shortage shutting down Kansas hospital’s ICU

 The CDC found that children with an underlying condition — 34.7% — were also more likely to be admitted to the intensive care unit than children without an underlying condition (23.9%).